c0nap/dsci-capstone/docs/code_style.md

 4. LLMs will struggle if a tool has limited online documentation.
 5. Learn to recognize a quiet-quitting loop early.
 Signs: repetitive output, lack of direction, wants to change something major, frequent bugs like syntax, forgetting earlier requirements.
 6. Break a silent loop: provide more context, change the task temporarily, approach it from a different angle, reset context with a new chat window, or try a different LLM provider.

+### Shared Limitations

+- **Copy / Paste:** All LLM providers are limited by their very basic chatbot interfaces; the user spends time formatting the prompt text instead of just pasting the relevant code context.
+The GitHub integration is what makes Claude so helpful for developers.
+- **Tab Management:** A typical PR has 1 or 2 main chat windows, but there are also 5-10 throwaway chats which act as checkpoints and reminders for future PRs.
+Not to mention the typical GitHub open PR / issue pages, deployment dashboards, and project planning boards.
+This lack of organization could be addressed with a standalone application instead of relying on the web browser.
+- **Discarded Chats:** Conversations are never repurposed, and just continue to build up and bloat the UI.
+Starting a new chat and repeating the context is always easier than finding a closed conversation.
+- **Repetitive Prompts:** Many prompts have a consistent structure, but there is no framework to store or reuse them.
+Users are encouraged to find new ways to avoid the constant typing (_e.g._ few-stroke keywords like `be concise` / `explain that` / `minimal changes`, or omitting an explanation in favor of sending more code context) instead of building up a solid reusable approach.
+- **Code Indentation:** When not using a dedicated IDE, the generated code never lines up with existing lines automatically, and must be manually shifted.
+- **Style Mismatch:** Code changes are not isolated to just a few lines; the entire function is regenerated with interspersed modifications by default.
+This makes it more difficult to follow the reasoning behind individual fixes, promoting a hands-off "just let the chatbot handle it" approach.
+- **Quiet Quitting:** The LLM ususally fails to recognize when it lacks sufficient information to answer the problem, proposing the "final revision that will 100% work this time" instead of stepping back to add more debug statements or to clarify version numbers.
+ChatGPT is most impacted by this, while Claude does in fact ask for clarification at times.

 ## Agents